bureson/nn-compass/scenes/dilemma7.md

 # Feedback
 It's great that you're supportive of Jens' suggestion.
 Being able to identify and implement process improvements is core to the Novo Nordisk Way.
-However, you should make sure that the implementation of the new maintenance schedule is planned in a way that doesn't interfere with the current schedule and the workin environment for Jens.
+However, you should make sure that the implementation of the new maintenance schedule is planned in a way that doesn't interfere with the current schedule and the working environment for Jens.
 By giving Jens more work, there is a risk that the workload will become too much for him and some of his other maintenance tasks will get delayed, which also could lead to expensive downtime.

 This is a dilemma between creating time to eliminate waste and simplify processes while also ensuring a healthy work environment.

 # Choice
-I thank Jens for this suggestion and initiative but tell him that we need to free up some of his time by sorting out which of his other tasks that can be delegated to others.
-At the moment he is too busy managing the daily maintenance to also implement the new impeller blade replacement system.
+I thank Jens for his suggestion and initiative but tell him that we need to delegate some of his tasks first.
+He is simply too busy managing the daily maintenance to also implement the new impeller blade replacement system.
 Until the delegation is in place, it's better that Jens manages the daily maintenance schedule and fixes the occasional pump replacements if it should occur.

 # Variables
 - yourself-seekunderstanding-new-3_2: 0.9